 - Knee-deep snowfall

 - The lovely Sankri village and its rich heritage: This village is about 300 years old and is loaded with many mythologies and tales.
 The people are so humble and amicable here.
-It turns into a Swiss village-like during winters, covered with snow, and looks stunning.
+It turns into a Swiss village-like during winter, covered with snow, and looks stunning.

 - A frozen lake (Juda ka Talab)